Naturaily/Naturaily-netlify/_posts/2019-08-09-the-17-things-you-should-consider-before-choosing-the-best-software-development-company.md

 ---
-title: >-
-  The 17 Things You Should Consider Before Choosing the Best Software Development Company
+title: What to consider before choosing the best software development company
 description: >-
+  Whether you’re after a team that would build your future project from scratch or looking to hire an augmented team, finding a solid tech partner is always quite a challenge.
-  We take a look at the most typical objections you could have when partnering with a software house.
+  So we take a look at the most typical objections you could have when partnering with a software house.
 slug: choosing-the-best-software-development-company
 layout: post
 twitter-card: >-